 The main problem with Child 44 is that it has a fantastically created milieu, some top drawer acting talent and is based on a fascinating true crime case but it fails to work as a particularly absorbing thriller.
 It is a long film, well over the two-hour mark and yet the script never keeps you pinned to it with its twists and turns or the unfolding and deduction of clues.
 Most of the detective work is ho-hum – as a detective, Demidov less impresses with his deductive genius than merely his dogged resolve.
 Paddy Considine’s killer is a shadowy figure who never has much of a presence in the film – we get to see very little of him and understand nothing of his internal drives.
 Certainly, the film is good at depicting its milieu, it is just that we never get much of the detective story that the film promises to be.

-Daniel Espinosa subsequently went on to make the science-fiction film Life (2017).
+Daniel Espinosa subsequently went on to make the science-fiction film Life (2017) and the upcoming Marvel Comics adaptation Morbius (2021).

 (Nominee for Best Actor (Tom Hardy) and Best Production Design at this site’s Best of 2015 Awards).